FiligranHQ/xtm-browser-extension/docs/features.md

 - Container name
 - Last modified date
 - Click to open in OpenCTI
-- Shows count indicator (e.g., "5 of 12") if more containers exist

 ### Actions
 - **Open in OpenCTI**: Direct link to the entity in your platform